Scholarships are not only a good way to pay for college, they’re also a great way to be recognized for your achievements.

 MSOE offers FBLA students a $1,000 scholarship that is renewable up to a maximum of six years (18 full-time quarters).
 For criteria on applying for this scholarship, please contact the MSOE Admissions.

 Minerva Schools at KGI

-Minerva (minerva.kgi.edu) is an innovative, accredited university program developed by a former Harvard Dean and a successful entrepreneur to prepare leaders and innovators.
+Minerva is an innovative, accredited university program developed by a former Harvard Dean and a successful entrepreneur to prepare leaders and innovators.
 Students live in seven different global hubs throughout their four years (San Francisco, London, Seoul, and more).
 Minerva students study exclusively in small active learning seminars throughout.
 Students have the opportunity to major in business from new business ventures to brand management, all within a global context.
 Minerva is committed to meeting the financial need of all admitted students, including a scholarship opportunity for eligible FLBA students, and our application is free.